mianbreton/pysco/README.md

 ### Prerequisites

-In principle, you can directly jump to the [Installation](#installation) section as all the dependencies will be automatically installed.
+In principle, all dependencies will be automatically installed when using pip install (see [Installation](#installation)) so you can skip this section.

-If you prefer to install each of them by hand, then you will need the following libraries (the _conda_ installation is shown, but the same result can be achieved with _pip_).
+However, if you prefer to install each of them by hand, then you will need the following libraries (the _conda_ installation is shown, but the same result can be achieved with _pip_).

 - Numba